AdamP1592/HoldEm_Python/README.md

 The framework can be scaled horizontally with more compute (parallel training, threading, larger buffers) or extended with more sophisticated learning heuristics.

 ---
+## Original Design

+The original system was designed as a **multi-population evolutionary framework** inspired by biological specialization and global competition.
+While **hardware constraints** required simplification, the conceptual structure remains central to the project's foundations.

+### Population Structure

+- **3 Local Tables** — Each with **6 agents** and a unique failure metric:
+  - These tables evolve agents with specialized playstyles through independent genetic loops.
+  - Each table encourages different strategic biases (e.g., risk tolerance, value seeking, survival).

+- **1 Global Table** — A central table with **8 agents**:
+  - This table uses a **simple fitness function** based only on whether agents **won money** or **busted** during a hand.
+  - It serves as the evaluation environment where agents from diverse backgrounds compete head-to-head.

+### Evolution and Replacement

+- Every **10 generations**, the global table:
+  - **Drops its bottom 6 performers**
+  - **Promotes the top 2 agents from each of the 3 local tables**

+- The **top 2 agents from the global table** create **genetic "children"** that are seeded back into the local tables, replacing underperformers and injecting successful strategies into niche environments.

+### Purpose and Benefits

+This structure was designed to:
+- Maintain **strategic diversity** through specialized failure metrics
+- Encourage **generalization and robustness** by forcing top agents to perform across varied environments
+- Promote **emergent strategy synthesis** via cross-table interaction and selective pressure
+- Simulate **local adaptation and global competition**, mirroring natural evolutionary dynamics

+Although the final implementation was scaled down due to resource limitations, the core ideas—**reward shaping, strategic variance, and meta-level policy convergence**—are preserved in the training methodology.